lkesteloot/unsong/unsong.md

 <center><img data-recalc-dims="1" src="https://i1.wp.com/slatestarcodex.com/blog_images/asilomar_teller.jpg?w=557"/></center>
 Here’s a picture from the conference of me with Sam Teller, a director at SpaceX.
-Cf. <a href="http://unsongbook.com/chapter-9-with-art-celestial/">Chapter 10</a> – “The kabbalistic meaning [of Teller] is ‘someone who calls down destructive celestial energies'”!
+Cf. <a href="http://unsongbook.com/chapter-9-with-art-celestial/">Chapter 10</a> – “The kabbalistic meaning [open-bracket]of Teller] is ‘someone who calls down destructive celestial energies'”!